 From there we walked through the quiet residential streets of Wentworth Falls and back to the train station.

-The last day of our Blue Mountains weekend away we did the Federation Trail hike from the Three Sisters to the valley floor and up to Leura Cascades – one of the best Blue Mountains hikes in the area (this hike is currently closed).
+The last day of our Blue Mountains weekend away we did the Federation Trail hike from the Three Sisters to the valley floor and up to Leura Cascades – one of the best Blue Mountains hikes in the area.

 Similar to the day before at Wentworth Falls, it involved many, many stairs down, then hiking along a deserted path through the thick bush on the valley floor, before heading back up, to the Leura Cascades where we stopped to eat our packed lunch.